Alexander Gianniris: Early life and career

 George Gianniris was born in Athens on 15 May 1960.
 He studied Agriculture at the University of Athens in Greece and studied Theology at the University of Thessaloniki in Greece.
 George also attended the liturgies of the Church of Greece with minor orders.

 1988–1997: Tenure as priest

 On 1 October 1988, George was ordained deacon by Seraphim of Athens with the name of Alexandros (English: Alexander).
 On 2 October 1988, he was ordained a priest with the dignity of archimandrite.
-Between the tenures of Patriarch Pathenios III and Patriarch Petros VII of Alexandria, Alexander was transferred to the Patriarchate of Alexandria, serving as the Superior at the Patriarchal Church of the Holy Unmercenaries in the Archdiocese of Johannesburg in South Africa under Archbishop Paul (Lyngris) as secretary of the Archdiocese.
+Between the tenures of Patriarchs Pathenios III and Petros VII of Alexandria, Alexander was transferred to the Patriarchate of Alexandria, serving as the Superior at the Patriarchal Church of the Holy Unmercenaries in the Archdiocese of Johannesburg in South Africa under Archbishop Paul (Lyngris) as secretary of the Archdiocese.
 Archimandrite Alexander was later appointed director of the Private Patriarchal Office in April 1997.

 Alexander issued the bilingual magazine Orthodox Approach, and was responsible for the radio programs of the archdiocese.